arnbme/nyckelharpa/README.md

 <a name="modefix"></a>
 ## 8. Modefix setup and usage

-Modefix processes HSM armState changes, and optionally sets the HSM mode. _It must be created even when the optional mode change data is empty._
+Modefix processes HSM armState changes, and optionally sets the Hubitat HSM mode. _It must be created even when the optional mode change data is empty._

 (Optional) For each armState set:
 * all valid modes for the armState